XK (protein)

 XK (also known as Kell blood group precursor) is a protein found on human red blood cells and other tissues which is responsible for the Kx antigen which helps determine a person's blood type.

 Clinical significance

 The Kx antigen plays a role in matching blood for blood transfusions.

 Mutation of XK protein may lead to McLeod syndrome, a multi-system disorder characterized by hemolytic anemia, myopathy, acanthocytosis, and chorea.

 XK is located on the X chromosome (cytogenetic band Xp21.1) and absence of the XK protein is an X-linked disease.

+Clinical diagnostic

+Clinical testing in patient care for Kx antigen follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Kx antigen expression on the red cell membrane.

 Function

 XK is a membrane transport protein of unknown action.